autosimtrans/autosimtrans.github.io/shared.md

 2. **Streaming ASR** provides the realtime streaming ASR results<sup>[[1](#1-chinese-asr-by-baidu-speech)]</sup>.
 During the ASR, errors may occur, and the recognition result of one line may be modified compared with the previous ones.
 Note that there is no punctuation predicted during ASR.
 3. **Audio**: You can also choose to use your own ASR system with the audio as input.

-An example of the three types of input is illustrated in following table.
+An example of the three types of input is illustrated in Table 1.
 We process input data into streaming format to evaluate the system delay (refer to [Evaluation](#evaluation)).

 Streaming Transcript	|	Streaming ASR	|	Audio
 -|-|-